PHO 209 - Introduction to Video

 This course will be an intensive semester long course that addresses contemporary trends in photography.
 A wide range of topics will be offered such as (but not limited to) commercial applications of photography, photojournalism/documentary, environmental portraiture, and art photography.
 May be repeated when topics vary.
 Prerequisites: PHO 209, PHO 210, or permission of instructor.

 Business Practices in Photography.
 Three semester hours.
 This course introduces the student to business practices, copyright law, studio operation, marketing, financial management and other practical matters related to the business of photography.
-Prerequisite: Photography 111.
+Prerequisites: PHO 112, 209.

 PHO 450 - Photography Seminar